xmzzyo/draft_llm_nm/draft-cui-nmrg-llm-nm.md

    The Enhanced Telemetry Module retrieves real-time traffic statistics and interface metrics from network devices using NETCONF.
 These raw telemetry data are semantically enriched by referencing YANG models and device-specific documentation to generate a context-rich dataset suitable for LLM processing.

 2. **DDoS Filtering Task Instantiation**
    The operator initiates a `ddos-mitigation` task.
-The Task Instance Module selects a security-specialized foundation model and task-specific prompt.
+The Task Agent Module selects a security-specialized foundation model and task-specific prompt.

    It first analyzes the following conclusions:
    - Interface `GigabitEthernet0/1` receiving sustained traffic > 100,000 pps